VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 - All parts are also available as a step file if you need to modify or adapt them

-- Add the display chapter to your printer.cfg in klipper
+- Add this display chapter to your printer.cfg in klipper:

 ```
 [display]